iHoudi/Pynance/README.md

 4. Current issues or bugs -
   Issues-
     1. There is no validation that the file supplied is the one expected.
-     1. I will be adding this in the next update.
+     a.
+I will be adding this in the next update.
     2. It doesn't always handle incorrect inputs nicely.
-     1. I will be adding 'try'...' except' for these cases
+     a.
+I will be adding 'try'...' except' for these cases